 Induces the same behaviour as the neighbouring content, namely linking to an on-site page.

 The above three criteria clarify the difference with a traditional display banner ad.
-A native ad format is considered as non-disruptive since it conforms to the natural form and function of the content visitors have come to engage with .
+A native ad format is considered as non-disruptive since it conforms to the natural form and function of the content visitors have come to engage with.

 In Adhese, you can create native ads that mimic your original content by using custom templates (see Templates).

-With respect to e-mail advertising, Adhese can serve any web banner.
+Concerning email advertising, Adhese can serve any web banner.

 All webmail clients and the majority of desktop and mobile clients support animated GIFs.
 However, newer versions of Microsoft Outlook (2007+) and Windows Phone 7 do not support animated GIFs and display the first frame of the animation instead.

-You are not restricted to only implement display formats that follow the standards of the Interactive Advertising Bureau (IAB).
-Adhese serves any format that fits within your platform and that does not disrupt the visitor experience, for example a wallpaper skin combined with an in-banner video leaderboard.
+You are not restricted only to implement display formats that follow the standards of the Interactive Advertising Bureau (IAB).
+Adhese serves any format that fits within your platform, and that does not disrupt the visitor experience, for example, a wallpaper skin combined with an in-banner video leaderboard.